 Broadwood Primary School has a positive attitude to parents/carers and values their important role in their child's education.
-Parents/carers are always informed when their child is placed on the SEN list and the graduated response, outlined in the Code of Practice, is explained to them.
+All parents are invited into school at least twice every academic year to meet with parents/ carers.
+Parents/carers are always informed when their child is placed on the SEND list and the graduated response, outlined in the Code of Practice, is explained to them.
 Parent Partnership Service information is also given.
 They are fully involved in the review process.
 Interpreters are arranged for parents who require translation during meetings.
 Written information is in accessible formats and sufficient notice is given for meetings to enable parents/carers time to prepare.